jhumer-apus/task-management/README.md

 # Task Management System

-This is a task management system assessment
+This is a frontend developer assessment

 ---